-Synopsis wsdltoservice -transport iiop [-e service] [-t port] [-b binding] [-a address] [-poa poaName] [-sid serviceId] [-pst persists] [-paytype
+wsdltoservice -transport iiop [-e service] [-t port] [-b binding] [-a address] [-poa poaName] [-sid serviceId] [-pst persists] [-paytype payload] [-o file] [-d dir] [-L file] [-quiet] [-verbose] [-h] [-v] wsdlurl

-$payload] \ [\neg o \ file] \ [\neg d \ dir] \ [\neg L \ file] \ [\neg q] \ [\neg h] \ [\neg V] \ wsdlurl$ port element.

--e service Specifies the name of the generated IIOP service.

--t port Specifies the value of the name attribute of the generated generated.

--b binding Specifies the name of the binding for which the service is of the port.

--a address Specifies the value used in the <iiop:address> element

--poa poaName Specifies the value of the POA name policy.

--sid serviceId Specifies the value of the ID assignment policy.

--pst persists Specifies the value of the persistence policy.
-Valid values are true and false.

--paytype payloadSpecifies the type of data being sent in the message payloads.
-Valid values are string, octets, imsraw, imsraw_binary, cicsraw, and cicsraw_binary.

--o file Specifies the filename for the generated contract.
-The default is to append -service to the name of the imported contract.

--d dir Specifies the output directory for the generated contract.

--L file Specifies the location of your Artix license file.
-The default behavior is to check IT PRODUCT DIR\etc\license.txt.

-- -h Specifies that the tool will display a usage message. - -v Specifies that the tool runs in verbose mode.
+Specifies the name of the generated IIOP service. -e service Specifies the value of the name attribute of the generated -t port port element. -b binding Specifies the name of the binding for which the service is generated. -a address Specifies the value used in the <iiop:address> element of the port.
+Specifies the value of the POA name policy. -poa poaName -sid serviceId Specifies the value of the ID assignment policy.
+Specifies the value of the persistence policy.
+Valid values -pst persists are true and false. -paytype payloadSpecifies the type of data being sent in the message payloads.
+Valid values are string, octets, imsraw, imsraw binary, cicsraw, and cicsraw binary. -o file Specifies the filename for the generated contract.
+The default is to append -service to the name of the imported contract. -d dir Specifies the output directory for the generated contract. -T. file Specifies the location of your Artix license file.
+The default behavior is to check IT PRODUCT DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode.

-Adding a WebSphere MQ Service
+Adding a WebSphere MQ Endpoint

-The Artix wsdltoservice tool can generate a WebSphere MQ service from an existing logical interface defined in a WSDL portType element.
+The Artix wsdltoservice tool can generate a WebSphere MQ endpoint from an existing logical interface defined in a WSDL portType element.